Perkedel/CVR_Stuffings/README.md

 hmm it appears a customization script gone, so does in the game!

+## Death Timer

+**Contract Unavailable yet.
+Contract is draft.**

+Escalation into a contract is being discussed.
+When Wakturia deems it viable, it would be then escalated.

+Reason = Unity next gen betrayals series 2023.

+Observing:

+- Unity Engine.
+Could be mass abandoned, in which usage population observably reduced down to less than 100K gamers
+- ChilloutVR. **Could be ceased**, due to that Unity's ever growing tactic of genocide.
+Could be a statement regarding inviability handling Unity's bad behaviours, even working around around older the latest Runtime-fee-free version ever activatable by creators & themselves, where it no longer works and must upgrade to Runtime Fee agenda enabled versions.
+In event of critical situation (which hopefully does not reach), ABI is suggested to restart everything from scratch with Godot (Neos Unreal & VRChat Unity & others already exists, but not Godot).
+Also, ABI is suggested not to abandon critical support due to a particular competitor whose used same Unity Engine, and ensured to add all suggested & requested last feature sets before going into apocalypse mode.
+- This.
+Following fate of ChilloutVR for its supporting status, and observing populations of userbase in common setting (normal & modded), not including post-apocalypse userbase (i.e. Overmodded Frankensteined already abandoned CVR).

 ## Commissions

 Below are available commissions.
 The status, name, and optional cost to get out of procrastinations